|

 The Houston JCC will always be an important place for

-me since this where my dance career began
+me since this where my

-a year after this story about the Rockets occurred.
+one year after this story about the Rockets occurred.

 In addition, I loved playing Volleyball as well.